 Birth Father/Birth Family-Other people biological related to the adopted child.
 These are all real people, however we don't refer to them as "real family."
 It's kinda negative, and hurtful to us & our family.
 We are all real people, who have prayed and prepared our hearts and homes for this child.

-Adoptive Parents-That's us!
-Post adoption, we will also be called real parents & my personal favorite, parents.
+Adoptive Parents-Post adoption, we will also be called real parents & my personal favorite, parents.
 Mason is gonna be Dad, and I'm leaning toward Mama.

 Adopted Child-Aka, child.
 Aka, real child.
 This is just a kiddo who happens to be adopted.

 Home Study-This is a series of forms, interviews, & inspections that determines your eligibility to adopt.
 Topics include medical workups, tax returns, psychological evaluations, and more goodies like an evaluation of your actual home.
-Without this, you can get absolutely nowhere in the adoption process.
+Without this, you can get absolutely nowhere in the foster care or adoption process.